kevlar-dev/kevlar/docs/install.rst

     pip3 install git+https://github.com/dib-lab/kevlar.git

-If you want to test whether kevlar is installed and running correctly, use pytest.
+If you want to test whether kevlar is installed and running correctly, use `pytest <https://docs.pytest.org/>`_.

 .. code::